 The optimal provision of eye and vision care for children involves an organized program of vision screening in the primary care and community settings.
 It also includes access for comprehensive eye examinations when indicated and provision of refractive correction as needed.
-A vision screening program may reduce the risk of persistent amblyopia.139 There is a pressing need for studies to assess the prevalence of eye disease among children as well as the impact of these interventions over time and across diverse populations.140
+A vision-screening program may reduce the risk of persistent amblyopia.180 More studies are needed to assess the prevalence of eye disease among children as well as the impact of these interventions over time and across diverse populations.181

 SECTION II.
-COMPREHENSIVE OPHTHALMIC EXAMINATION
+COMPREHENSIVE PEDIATRIC OPHTHALMIC EXAMINATION